Carpometacarpal joint: Function

 The function of the finger carpometacarpal joints and their segments overall is to contribute to the palmar arch system together with the thumb.
 The proximal transverse arch of the palm is formed by the distal row of carpal bones.
 The concavity of this arch is augmented at the level of the metacarpal heads by the flexibility of the first, fourth, and fifth metacarpal heads around the fixed second and third metacarpal heads; a flexible structure called the distal transverse arch.
 For each finger there is also a longitudinal arch.
 Together, these arches allow the palm and the digits to conform optimally to objects as we grasp them (so-called palmar cupping).
 Furthermore, as the amount of surface contact is maximized, stability is enhanced and sensory feedback increases.
 The deep transverse metacarpal ligament stabilises the mobile parts of the palmar arch system.

 As the fingers are being flexed, palmar cupping is contributed to by muscles crossing the carpometacarpal joints when they act on the mobile parts of the palmar arch system.
-The oblique opponens digiti minimi muscle acts on the fifth carpometacarpal joint and is the only muscle that act on the carpometacarpal joints alone.
+The oblique opponens digiti minimi muscle of hand acts on the fifth carpometacarpal joint and is the only muscle that act on the carpometacarpal joints alone.
 It is optimally positioned to flex and rotate the fifth metacarpal bone about its long axis.
 Palmar arching is further increased when [flexor carpi ulnaris] (which is attached to the pisiform) and intrinsic hand muscles attached to the transverse carpal ligament acts on the arch system.
 The fixed second and third carpometacarpal joints are crossed by the radial wrist muscles (flexor carpi radialis, extensor carpi radialis longus, and extensor carpi radialis brevis).
-The stability of these two carpometacarpal joints is a functional adaptation that enhances the efficiency of these muscles at the midcarpal and radiocarpal joints.
+The stability of these two carpometacarpal joints is a functional adaptation that enhances the efficiency of these muscles at the midcarpal and wrist.